howsoai/howso-docs/source/user_guide/save_load.rst

 :py:meth:`Trainee.persist` saves the trainee while :py:meth:`Trainee.acquire_resources` then loads the trainee resources back.
 All of this can be handled using the same Trainee, with the Trainee name used as the identifier behind the scenes to save and load.

 .. code-block:: python
-    :caption: Saving and Loading using Database Operations Example:

     with engine.Trainee(name=trainee_name, features=features) as t:
         # Save the trainee.